 Track of all donations in real time and display on the web site.

-Participants simply register for the event like they normally would, commit to raising a minimum of $100 in donations, bring the donations with them to the event and we rebate the full cost of their registration up to $30.
+Participants simply register for the event like they normally would, commit to raising a minimum of $100 in donations, bring the donations with them to the event and we rebate the full cost of their registration.

 NOTE: If a person signs up under the “Run for Free” program and collects less than $100 but still wants to participate, they will need to pay the on-site registration fee or up to the $100 pledge goal.

-Some effort should also go into recognizing the top TEAM FUNDRAISERS if that is applicable to the event.
+SUGGESTION: Make an effort to recognize the top TEAM FUNDRAISERS if that is applicable to the event.